k4yt3x/cs2024-ntl-validate/README.md

 # Infinite Free Tickets

-A reverse engineering challenge written for the CyberSCI 2024 Nationals competition.
+A reverse engineering challenge written for the CyberSci 2024 National Finals competition.

+This challenge was solved by **UW ICPC Team Black** from University of Waterloo (both stages) and **TeamItaly**, the guest team from Italy (stage 1).

 ## Challenge Background Story